Butler: Elizabethan through Victorian eras

 The steward of the Elizabethan era was more akin to the butler that later emerged.
 Gradually, throughout the 19th century and particularly the Victorian era, as the number of butlers and other domestic servants greatly increased in various countries, the butler became a senior male servant of a household's staff.
 By this time he was in charge of the more modern wine cellar, the "buttery" or pantry (from French pain from Latin panis, bread) as it came to be called, which supplied bread, butter, cheese, and other basic provisions, and the ewery, which contained napkins and basins for washing and shaving.
 In the very grandest households there was sometimes an Estate Steward or other senior steward who oversaw the butler and his duties.
 Mrs Beeton's Book of Household Management, a manual published in Britain in 1861, reported:

 The number of the male domestics in a family varies according to the wealth and position of the master, from the owner of the ducal mansion, with a retinue of attendants, at the head of which is the chamberlain and house-steward, to the occupier of the humbler house, where a single footman, or even the odd man-of-all-work, is the only male retainer.
 The majority of gentlemen's establishments probably comprise a servant out of livery, or butler, a footman, and coachman, or coachman and groom, where the horses exceed two or three.

-Glanusk Park in Powys, U.K., in 1891.
+Glanusk Park in Powys, UK, in 1891.
 The residence had 17 servants in residence.
 The largest stately houses could have 40 or more.

 Butlers were head of a strict service hierarchy and therein held a position of power and respect.
 They were more managerial than "hands on"—more so than serving, they officiated in service.
 For example, although the butler was at the door to greet and announce the arrival of a formal guest, the door was actually opened by a footman, who would receive the guest's hat and coat.
 Even though the butler helped his employer into his coat, this had been handed to him by a footman.
 However, even the highest-ranking butler would "pitch in" when necessary, such as during a staff shortage, to ensure that the household ran smoothly, although some evidence suggests this was so even during normal times.